 The Ins and Outs of A Psychological Testhttps://mythrivecollective.com/wp-content/uploads/2021/09/pexels-startup-stock-photos-212286-scaled.jpg25601707Dr.
 TerryDr.
 Terryhttps://secure.gravatar.com/avatar/f246e1e2a880d1fa66aa616d7aec1fc4?s=96&d=mm&r=g

 Many people wonder if a psychological test could help them answer questions about themselves or their child.
-You may be looking for an accurate ADHD or autism diagnosis.
-Or maybe you’re concerned about a learning disability but aren’t even sure where to start?
-You’ve heard about psychological tests but they sound intimidating and you aren’t sure what the process would be like.
-It can be overwhelming to wade through the options and terms related to psychological testing.
+They may be looking for an accurate ADHD or autism diagnosis.
+Or they may be concerned about a learning disability but aren’t even sure where to start.
+They’ve heard about psychological tests but these sound intimidating.
+Plus, they aren’t sure what the process would be like.
+It can, indeed, be overwhelming to wade through the options and terms related to psychological testing.

 At Thrive Collective, we are passionate about providing high quality testing services.
-We are passionate about making sure you understand your rights and options.
-And we’re proud to be able to offer these services in underserved and rural areas through telehealth in 20 states and in our office in Ottawa, IL.
+We make sure you understand your rights and options.
+Thus, we are proud to offer these services in underserved and rural areas through telehealth in 20 states and in our office in Ottawa, IL.
 Below is information about the reasons people seek testing, the different kinds of psychological testing, and ways of paying for that testing.
-If you get to the end and still have questions or want to speak directly with us about our testing services, please reach out to schedule a free consultation.
+If you get to the end and still have questions or want to speak directly with us, please reach out to schedule a free consultation.

 In this post, we’ll use the terms “psychological testing” and “psychological evaluation” to refer to all the activities and tools a professional might use to help answer you questions or find a diagnosis.